erpnext/foundation/foundation/www/docs/user/manual/en/schools/admission/index.md

 <!-- add-breadcrumbs -->
 # Admission

 The Admission section allow you to create all records starting from Student application till the program enrollment.
-Below is the list of documents for Student addmission.
+Below is the list of documents for Student admission.

 ### Topics